 Purpose of Agile Manifesto

-The Agile Manifesto is nothing but a document that contains the guidelines for working in modern software development and project management using the four values and twelve principles.
+The Agile Manifesto is nothing but a document that contains the guidelines for working in modern software development and project management using the 4 values and 12 principles.
 The original creators of the agile manifesto defined their reasons for developing this document to improve traditional software development by transforming it into a modern approach.
 This modern approach of agile methodology introduced complete freedom to make changes to the project or software development processes at any stage according to the need of the hour.
 While in traditional project management, processes once in motion could not be altered, the agile manifesto allowed project managers and agile practitioners this freedom.

 The agile framework created using the agile manifesto allowed greater involvement of the end-users or customers of the organization.
 Products and services created by the organization strived to satisfy the expectation of the customers rather than just meet the organizational requirements.
 This revolutionary mindset also known as agile thinking helped organizations around the world create products or develop software that met the user requirement and led to value-creation.
 The value that is created using the agile approach of project management and software development is long-term.
 This also leads to greater confidence of the existing customers in the organization and helps in building a new customer base.